tricksal/learn-build-earn-in-public/docs/quest-zero.md

 ### Step 2: Reflect on Key Questions
 Grab a pen and paper.
 Write your answers to these questions:

-1. **What drew you to LBEiP?** What problem are you trying to solve?
+1. **What drew you to LBEiP?** What creative challenge are you trying to solve?
-2. **What's your current role/domain?** (e.g., "VP of Product at a SaaS startup")
+2. **What's your creative craft/domain?** (e.g., "Writer focusing on sci-fi", "Frontend developer", "Digital artist")
-3. **What big strategic questions keep you up at night?**
+3. **What creative questions or projects excite you most right now?**

 ---

 ## Phase 2: Build (Days 2-4, 90 minutes total)

-### Step 3: Define Your North Star (30 minutes)
+### Step 3: Define Your Creative Purpose (North Star) (30 minutes)

 Write 2-3 sentences answering each:

-**Freedom means...**
+**Creative freedom means...**
-- What would intellectual freedom look like for you?
+- What would creative autonomy look like for you?
-- What would financial/creative freedom enable?
+- What would financial freedom from your creative work enable?
-- When will you know you've "made it"?
+- When will you know you've achieved creative success?

 **A better world means...**
+- How does your creative work contribute positively to the world?
-- What problems do you want to help solve?
+- What problems do you want to help solve through your craft?
-- How does your expertise serve something bigger than yourself?
-- What legacy do you want to leave in your field?
+- What legacy do you want to leave through your creative work?

-### Step 4: Set Up Your Toolkit (30 minutes)
+### Step 4: Set Up Your Three Spaces (30 minutes)

-**Physical Sanctuary Setup:**
-- [ ] Buy a dedicated notebook (recommended: Leuchtturm1917 or Moleskine)
-- [ ] Get a quality pen (recommended: Lamy Safari or similar)
+**Sanctuary Setup (Inspiration & Thought):**
+- [ ] Choose your inspiration capture tool (notebook, sketchbook, voice memos app)
-- [ ] Choose a specific location for your Monday Sanctuary sessions
+- [ ] Designate a specific location for your Sanctuary sessions

-**Digital Studio Setup:**
+- [ ] Identify your preferred time for unstructured creative thinking

+**Studio Setup (The Craft):**
-- [ ] Create a folder on your computer: "LBEiP_Studio"
+- [ ] Set up your primary creative tools (code editor, art software, writing app, etc.)
-- [ ] Install or bookmark a diagramming tool (Miro, Whimsical, or draw.io)
+- [ ] Create a folder/workspace: "LBEiP_Creative_Work"
+- [ ] Organize your reference materials and inspiration sources

+**Stage Setup (The Window & Connection):**
-- [ ] Choose your writing app (Google Docs, Notion, or similar)
+- [ ] Choose your primary sharing platform (GitHub, Instagram, LinkedIn, TikTok, blog, etc.)

-**Stage Setup:**
-- [ ] Update your LinkedIn profile to reflect your role as a strategic thinker
+- [ ] Update your profile to reflect your creative focus
-- [ ] Follow 5-10 other professionals whose thinking you admire
+- [ ] Follow 5-10 creators whose work inspires you
 - [ ] Draft your first post (don't publish yet)

-### Step 5: Choose Your First Real Quest (30 minutes)
+### Step 5: Choose Your First Creative Quest (30 minutes)

 Using the [Quest Selection Filter](../templates/quest-planning/quest-selection-worksheet.md):

-1. **Brainstorm 5-7 potential Quests** related to challenges in your domain
+1. **Brainstorm 5-7 potential Quests** related to your creative interests and goals
 2. **Score each Quest** on Relevance, Curiosity, Impact, and Scope (1-5 scale)
 3. **Choose your highest-scoring Quest** for the next 6-12 weeks

+**Quest Examples by Craft:**
+- **Writer:** "Write and publish a three-part blog series on [topic you're passionate about]"
+- **Developer:** "Build and open-source a tool that solves [problem you've encountered]"
+- **Artist:** "Create a series of [X] pieces exploring [theme/technique you want to develop]"
+- **Musician:** "Compose and release an EP documenting [musical journey/experiment]"

 ---